Perry Klein: Early life

-High school

 He attended Malibu Park Junior High School.
 Klein was an All-America and All-City high school volleyball player.

-Klein played football for the Palisades Charter High School Dolphins.
+Klein played football for the Palisades High School Dolphins.
 In a game against Jordan High School on November 20, 1987, he set the national record in pass completions in a game (46; in 49 attempts), and the school record in consecutive pass completions in a game (26).
 He also set a state record for most passing yards in a game, with 562.
 In his junior season, Klein set the California state record by throwing for more than 5,000 yards, and was Los Angeles All-City Player of the Year.

 He then transferred to Carson High School for his senior season and helped the Colts win the 1988 City Section 4-A Division championship, as he was named California State Player of the Year, Parade Magazine High School All-America, and a Campbell Soup All-American.
 In high school Klein had a 72% pass completion record, averaging 10.7 yards per completion.

-College
+College career

-Klein received a scholarship and played college football for the University of California-Berkeley California Golden Bears for his first three years of college.
+Klein received a scholarship and played college football at the University of California, Berkeley for the California Golden Bears in his first three years of college.
 He also attended Santa Monica College.
 Going into the 1993 season National Football League draft analyst Mel Kiper Jr. ranked Klein as the nation's fifth-best pro quarterback prospect.

-He then transferred and in his senior year in 1993 played for the C. W. Post Pioneers, throwing for 38 touchdowns.
+He then transferred to the C.W.
+Post Campus of Long Island University.
+In his senior year with the Pioneers in 1993, he threw for 38 touchdowns.
 Klein was named the Division II Player of the Year, after throwing for an NCAA Division II record 614 yards passing (623 yards total yardage), 35 completions, and seven touchdowns in a single game, and a Division II record 3,757 regular season yards passing and 4,025 regular season yards in total offense, while also setting a school single-season records of most touchdowns.
 He passed for a 248/407 (60 percent) completion rate, was # 1 in Division II for total offense at a record 405.2 yards per game, was named an EC AC Div.
-II All-Star, 1st team, and Sports Illustrated's Division II Player of the Year.
+II All-Star, 1st team, and Sports Illustrateds Division II Player of the Year.NCAA Football Division II Records, ncaa.org.
 He played in the 1994 College All-Star Senior Bowl and passed for one touchdown.